TFelbor/Portfolio/README.md

    # Basic JavaFX GUI Application

    The application is a Java program that with the use of JavaFX features implements some basic techniques and solutions to problems that       building a GUI might present one with.

+   ## Table of Contents

+   1. Features
+   2. Usage
+   3. Application Structure

    ## 1. Features